 Disclaimer: I’ve lived in three major cities in India with local people, have been part of a corporate world (from authoritative companies to open-minded startups) and traveled extensively around the country from cities to villages – North-South-East-West.
 I tend to believe, I have a comprehensive view on this topic.

-How to dress in India – general tips
+What to wear in India – general tips

 Despite each state has its own style and Indian outfit (you will be surprised how much saree design differs from North to South, from East to West), there are some general characteristics of Indian dress culture and basic rules you can start with:

 Covering your skin is advisable for both health and cultural reasons.
 In India, it is culturally more acceptable if your shoulders and knees are covered.
 Pack your dresses accordingly.
 Some Indian traditional wear has the parts of tummy open, so a combo of a long skirt, top and shawl will work fine.

 Some people think that lesser clothes feel more comfortable in hot weather.
 Generally, it is the other way around.
 Except hill areas temperature tends to remain high in India for the bigger part of the year.